savashn/ecewo/README.md

 ## Example App

-[Here](https://github.com/savashn/ecewo-example) is an example blog app built with Ecewo and PostgreSQL.
+[Here](https://github.com/savashn/ecewo-example) is an example blog app built with ecewo and PostgreSQL.

 ## Contributing